joegitau/weather-app/README.md

 # weather-app
-Node.JS Weather App
+A Node.JS powered Weather Application.

-Devloped using NODE.JS, The Weather API is developed using NODE.JS - taking into use depedencies including Express, Joi, Request among others.
+Devloped using NODE.JS, The Weather API, takes into use depedencies including Express, Joi, Request among others.
 It also puts into use the HBS Templating Engine to render the HTML pages.

-It integrates with two APIs to fetch real-time data of current weather conditions across the globe.
+As the title suggests, the application's core use is to provide current weather conditions for all locations in the world.

-These APIs are namely:
+To facilitate this, the application fetches data from two APIs namely:

 1. Dark Sky API:
    The Dark Sky API offers a full collection of meteorological conditions in 39 different languages.